Using the API for algorithms

 Lets check the status of the job.

 If the job status is 'Succeeded' we can proceed to downloading the results.
-In this part we will go through a scenario where we no longer have the details of the particular job that processed algorithm and inputs.
+In this part we will go through a scenario where we no longer have the details of the particular jobs and inputs.

 # get algorithm providing the slug